Body

 Data Collection

 The primary method for collecting graduate outcomes data is an online survey administered by Illini Success team members at the Center for Innovation in Teaching and Learning at the University of Illinois Urbana-Champaign.
-Several strategies are used to distribute the survey including: centralized emails, college-specific emails, and requests during capstone classes and related college events.
-Requests to complete the survey are sent approximately one month before graduation, at graduation, three-months post-graduation, and six-months post-graduation.
+Several strategies are used to distribute the survey, including centralized emails, college-specific emails, and requests during capstone classes and related college events.
+Requests to complete the survey are sent approximately one month before graduation, at graduation, three months post-graduation, and six months post-graduation.
 Direct surveys of graduates are the primary and preferred source of data.
 However, when survey data are not available, other sources of information are considered.
-For example, data on continuing education enrollment is obtained from the National Student Clearinghouse and verifiable data reported by employers or gathered by colleges are accepted into the data set.
-Finally, very limited information from LinkedIn profiles is included after a careful study of the quality of this data.
+For example, data on continuing education enrollment are obtained from the National Student Clearinghouse, and college-collected data are included in the data set.
+Finally, very limited information from LinkedIn profiles is included after careful assessment of the data's quality.
 LiveAlumni is contracted to gather publicly available information from LinkedIn profiles.
-Data are collected for six months past the May graduation date, closing data collection in mid-November.
-For those graduating in the preceding August and December, data are accepted through mid-November, but there is not a rigorous pursuit of responses after the initial six-month time periods.
+Data are collected for six months after the May graduation date, with data collection closing in mid-November.
+For those graduating in the preceding August and December, data are accepted through mid-November, but there is no rigorous follow-up after the initial six-month period.

 Privacy and Confidentiality

-Illini Success only identifies graduates when they give permission to share their information or likeness.
+Illini Success only identifies graduates when they consent to their information or likeness being shared.
 When they do so, graduates state specifically what they want to share, and nothing beyond that is released.
 For example, the Illini Success website presents graduate success stories with photographs and personalized narratives.
-Being highlighted on the website is voluntary and individuals sign a talent release form to participate.
+Being highlighted on the website is voluntary, and individuals sign a talent release consent form to participate.

 Terms and Categories

-To understand analyses in the reports, it is helpful to understand some key terminology that is used to define outcomes and categorize variables.
-When completing the online survey, Illinois graduates are asked about their plans following graduation and were given the following response options: working full-time, working part-time, enrolling in additional education, engaged in military service, engaged in volunteer service, seeking employment, seeking additional education, not seeking employment or education at this time, and I'd rather not answer.
+To understand analyses in the reports, it is helpful to familiarize yourself with key terminology used to define outcomes and categorize variables.
+When completing the online survey, Illinois graduates are asked about their plans following graduation and were given the following response options: working full-time, working part-time, enrolling in additional education, engaged in military service, engaged in volunteer service, seeking employment, seeking additional education, not seeking employment or education at this time, taking a gap year, and I'd rather not answer.
 For ease of interpretation, we combine these nine response options into the following five categories:

-- Other, which includes not seeking employment or education at this time
+• Other, which includes not seeking employment or education, and taking a gap year at this time

 Further, the annual reports identify graduates who have “secured a first destination” following graduation.
 This is defined as obtaining employment, enrolling in a continuing education program, and/or engaging in volunteer service as a primary status after graduation.